AyuubMohamud/Biriq/rtl/mathSystem/mathSystem.md

 ## Unified Integer Queue
 This part of the MEU holds instructions due for execution, uniquely identified at any given cycle with their RCU number.\
 The Unified Integer Queue is a dual-enqueue, dual-dequeue and dual-compacting scheduler.
 This means it stores entires in age order, considering older instructions before considering newer ones.
 Despite the cost of the scheme compared to a simpler free-slot scheduler, it is well worth it due to the earlier execution of older instructions compared to the age-agnostic free slot scheme.
+It also frees up to two slots every cycle.

 ![Stylised Scheduler](scheduler.drawio.png)

-Note that every instruction that goes through this unit is a single cycle instruction, regardless whether it is a branch/alu/simd instruction.
+Note that every instruction that goes through this unit is a single cycle instruction, regardless of whether it is a branch/alu/simd instruction.
 This includes complex instructions like clz/ctz/cpop.
 All instructions except LUI, AUIPC, and Branches are executable on both Integer ports.
 (I'm planning to let LUI run on both ports)

 ## IRAM
 This RAM holds information regarding the destination register, instruction, immediate, whether the instruction uses the immediate etc.